← Back to 後漢書

 [] 觿 [] [] [] [] [][]宿[] [] [] [] [] [] []

-The present sage, in rearing his subjects, grounds them in the plain stuff of primordial ages and refines them with the culture of Tang.
+'Now the sage sovereign, in nurturing these people, uses plainness for the substance of High Antiquity and carving for the pattern of Tang.
 [Note one] Within the six regions all is harmony; kindness runs from house to house.
 He brings the world's diversity under one measure and ranks every category of being.
 Unequal gifts are weighed on one scale; what breaks and what refines share one wheel of fate.
 [Note two] When yin and yang keep their due order, every office holds steady.
 [Note three] Each household knows the music of peace; each man may cultivate his own ease.
 Arms go to the arsenal while ritual vessels fill the hall; the six statutes shine forth and the nine penalties rest unused.
 [Note four] He leads the myriad commoners onto the broad, easy path.
 What need of Li Mu's designs or the Grand Duke's sternness if Yi Yin and Fu Yue go unmentioned—why then stoop to the likes of Fan Ju and Cai Ze?
 [Note six] The hall raised, timber thrives; the hunt staged, steeds stand ready; [note seven] yin work finished, marsh birds roost; [note eight] harvest done, the Great Fire star sinks.
 [Note nine] Then hermits crowd like peaks, students stream like currents, robes blanket the land, and official umbrellas mass like clouds.
 [Note ten] Like the woods south of Heng or north of Dai—you could hew arm-thick trunks without thinning the stand, or bundle saplings without numbering them.
 [Note eleven] Endless variety, yet everyone finds his place.
 [Note twelve] Others take the showy flower; I take the solid fruit.
 To renounce rank is the good I have learned to pursue.
 [Note thirteen] If moving forward matches the Way, one accepts the jade baton and the pillar ministership without demur; [Note fourteen] if retiring accords with right, one gladly eats chaff and wild greens.

 95